metal-automata/sandbox/README.md

 Check out the [setup guide](notes/firmware-syncer.md) for more information.

-## Fleet-scheduler

-To enable the fleet-scheduler service, follow the steps in the [notes](notes/fleet-scheduler.md).

 ## Helm chart dependencies

 To ensure the sandbox is self contained, make sure to update the helm chart depdendencies